 These are very efficient units that are simple in design and easy to use.
-Find out more about indoor gardens.
+What is an indoor greenhouse called?

 An indoor greenhouse is an indoor garden.
 Indoor greenhouses can be as extensive as a conservatory or a confined area that’s shrouded by transparent material within a room.
 A greenhouse will secure a microclimate that’s separated from the rigours of the wider climate which can be hostile to some plants.